 James Saunders-Wyndham

 Is Japanese hard?
 Yes, Japanese is a difficult language to learn.
 However, it is not impossible.
+To get good at Japanese language all it takes is practice and hard work.

 It always ranks in the top five hardest languages to learn.
 However, anything that can be considered rewarding rarely comes easy.

 Some will argue that it takes about 2000 class-based study hours to get to low intermediate level of Japanese.
 This would be about enough to pass the Japanese Language Proficiency Test level 3 (JLPT N3).
-But honestly, Japanese language acquisition is different for everyone.
-Applying a specific study time frame seems pointless.
-How ever long it takes varies with the individual.

 Japan adopted Chinese characters during the 5th Century as the basis of their writing system.
 Initially, people wrote characters based on their phonetic sound.
 Therefore, people could swap different characters around to represent a single word or meaning.
 This was obviously a confusing and unorganized system.

-The Japanese writing system consists of three scripts (in order of learning): hiragana (ひらがな), katakana (カタカナ), and kanji (漢字).
 The best way to explain this for English-speakers is to state that both hiragana and katakana represent the Japanese equivalent of an ‘alphabet’.
 Most Japanese sounds use the five phonetic vowel sounds:

 On the other hand, we employ the katakana script on its own to represent loanwords, which they borrow from other languages.
 Look at the following example:

-You might have noticed that bread and alcohol don’t seem to represent their English origin.
-Because these and other English words came from the Dutch.
 Japan shut itself off from the rest of the world for 265 years (from 1603 to 1868).
 However, it continued to trade with the Dutch, which is still evident in the language today.

 Kanji characters are ideograms.
 This means that each character represents a single meaning.
 When combined they create words that take on a more complex meaning or concept.